margaretmf/margaretmf.github.io/index.md

 **Me llamo Margarita, y estoy una graduada de la Universidad de Virginia.
 También, me llamo Meg.
 Mi sueño de trabajo es un rol como una investigadora de diseña, y quiero aprender mas sobre los edificios de oficinas, la economía circular, los principios financieros.
 Como una historiadora educada, tengo cuidado a mayoría de regresando al origen primario de las ideas.**

+Previously, I worked as a **Data Analyst** with **EVERFI**, an expanding, educational technology company, which provides courses that help students to become financially and digitally literate, engage civically, and develop healthy relationships.
+EVERFI is really good at expanding people's cultural awareness and sense of compassion, and bringing people to first-hand experiences of culture in places.

+I have enjoyed working as a **pro bono strategic alignment consultant** for [The Welders](https://www.thewelders.org/), [Homeless Children's Playtime Project](https://www.playtimeproject.org), and [Jubilee Jumpstart](http://www.jubileejumpstart.org) through [Compass](http://compassprobono.org) to revitalize the DC community, and I have worked as a **proposal reviewer**, **project manager**, **data ambassador** and **data analyst** with [DataKind](http://www.datakind.org).
+It has been fund to interview people experiencing homeless with [Design for the Homeless](https://www.designforthehomeless.org/).

 The values that Thomas Jefferson and other founders shared in the Declaration of Independence and the active pursuit of Life, Liberty, and Happiness inspire me.

 **Los valores que Thomas Jefferson y otros descrubridores compartieron en la Declaración de Independiencia y la búsqueda de La Vida, La Libertad, y La Felicidad me inspiran.**